A

 camera was invented.
 It's a good one.

-Q: But the Robert Genn piece IS narrated, which seems a
+Q: But the Painting as Tribute piece IS narrated, which seems a

 little at odds with what you're saying.

-A: He's still speaking from his own heart, establishing a
+A: The artist is still speaking from his own heart, establishing a

 bond with his audience.
 That's what it's all about.
 Even if that